enjaku4/rabarber/README.md

 - `must_have_roles` must be a boolean determining whether a user with no roles can access endpoints permitted to everyone. _The default value is `false` (allowing users without roles to access endpoints permitted to everyone)._

+- `when_unauthorized` must be a proc where you can define the behaviour when access is not authorized.
+Lambda argument `controller` is an instance of the controller where the code is executed. _By default, the user is redirected back if the request format is HTML; otherwise, a 401 Unauthorized response is sent._

+### Deprecated Configuration Options

+The following configuration options are deprecated and will be removed in the next major version (see [the discussion](https://github.com/enjaku4/rabarber/discussions/48)):

 - `when_actions_missing` must be a proc where you can define the behaviour when the action specified in `grant_access` method cannot be found in the controller.
 Lambda argument `missing_actions` is an array of symbols, e.g., `[:index]`, while `context` argument is a hash that looks like this: `{ controller: "InvoicesController" }`.
 This check is performed when the application is initialized if `eager_load` configuration is enabled in Rails and also on every request. _By default, an error is raised when action is missing._

 - `when_roles_missing` must be a proc where you can define the behaviour when the roles specified in `grant_access` method cannot be found in the database.
 Lambda argument `missing_roles` is an array of symbols, e.g., `[:admin]`, while `context` argument is a hash that looks like this: `{ controller: "InvoicesController", action: "index" }`.
 This check is performed when the application is initialized if `eager_load` configuration is enabled in Rails and also on every request. _By default, a warning is logged when roles are missing._

-- `when_unauthorized` must be a proc where you can define the behaviour when access is not authorized.
-Lambda argument `controller` is an instance of the controller where the code is executed. _By default, the user is redirected back if the request format is HTML; otherwise, a 401 Unauthorized response is sent._

 ## Roles